scikit-build/scikit-ci-addons/docs/addons.rst

 Add-on automating the creation of GitHub releases.

-Based on the git branch found in the current directory, it allows to automatically create a GitHub ``prerelease`` or ``release`` and upload associated packages.
+Based on the git branch found in the current working directory, it allows to automatically create a GitHub ``prerelease`` or ``release`` and upload associated packages.

-Packages to upload can be a list of paths or globbing patterns.

 Terminology
 """""""""""